-The exchanges operate on different platforms, with different pricing schemes and other obstacles that make it taxing to investigate and close price misalignments between the markets.
+The exchanges operate on different platforms, with different pricing schemes and other obstacles that make it somewhat burdensome to investigate and close price misalignments between the exchanges.
 Most of this cost is fixed, but since Intrade only sees major liquidity in political markets, traders cannot amortize the cost, for example by writing a computer program that does the search automatically, over many opportunities.
 Because of its size and diversity, institutional accounts reside almost exclusively on Betfair.
-Intrade operates in U.S. dollars and caters to U.S. users while Betfair denominates trades in British pounds and explicitly bars access from the United States.4 There may be few people who regularly maintain accounts in both exchanges.
+Intrade operates in U.S. dollars and caters to U.S. users while Betfair denominates trades in British pounds and explicitly bars access from the United States.
+There may be few people who regularly maintain accounts in both exchanges and can thus easily amortize the costs.